-We have a quarterly bonus program for Storj Labs employees based on company milestones defined by management.
+We have a bonus program for Storj team members based on company milestones defined by management.
 We also have a voluntary program to allow employees to take a portion of their salary in STORJ token.
 Finally, we have various spot bonus programs from time to time.
 We track all of these programs in line 13, along with payments to international team members engaged through employers of record.

 We’ve provided addresses for our major reserves below so that totals can be easily verified.

 If you have questions, clarifications, or suggestions on how we can better present this information in the future, please let us know!